Physical (Olivia Newton-John album): Video album

 Several scenes from Olivia Physical were shot in Honolulu, Hawaii.

 Each song from Physical has its respective music video.
 All the music videos were filmed for the Physical video album, which was directed by Brian Grant.
 The recordings were made in late 1981, in London, Honolulu and Newton-John's home at Malibu, California.
 The songs "Hopelessly Devoted to You", "A Little More Love" and "Magic" (Newton-John hit singles from the 1978 soundtrack Grease, the studio album of the same year, Totally Hot, and the 1980 soundtrack Xanadu, respectively) also had new music videos filmed for the video album.
 Newton-John's then-boyfriend (now ex-husband) Matt Lattanzi participated for the "Landslide" music video.

-The video debuted on 8 February 1982 on ABC as Let's Get Physical, and boasted 35% of the United States viewing audience when its first aired.
+The video debuted on 8 February 1982 on ABC as Let's Get Physical and boasted 35% of the United States viewing audience when its first aired.
 The home video version was released later as Olivia Physical, on VHS, betamax and laserdisc formats by MCA Home Video.
 The television version has little differences from the home video version.
-The television version features video interludes starring Olivia, introducing some music videos, and the home video version features the music videos for "Love Make Me Strong" and "Falling".
+The television version features video interludes starring Newton-John introducing some music videos and the home video version features the music videos for "Love Make Me Strong" and "Falling".

-The video was a critical and commercial success, being a Billboard top charting music video for many weeks in 1981, earning a Grammy Award for Video of the Year and a nomination for an Emmy Award for Outstanding Art Direction for a Variety or Music Program.
+The video was a critical and commercial success, being a Billboard top charting music video for many weeks in 1981, earning a Grammy Award for Video of the Year and a nomination for a Primetime Emmy Award for Outstanding Art Direction for a Variety or Music Program at the 34th Primetime Emmy Awards.